Skip to content

 Note: The camera, which is output as part of the alembic package, is only used to view/render the face geometry and is not a full scene tracked camera.
 In other words, it bears no relation to the actual shot camera.

-A more comprehensive set of tooling and documentation can be downloaded here (ReadMe can be found in the .zip)
+A more comprehensive set of tooling and documentation can be downloaded here.
+(ReadMe can be found in the .zip).

-How to Export the VFX Turnover Package
+Exporting the VFX Turnover Package

 Export VFX turnover package via Create Export